BYLAWS OF THE CAROLINA MOUNTAIN CLUB, INCORPORATED

 1. Any person at least eighteen years old can join the Club by completing a membership application form or joining online and paying dues.

 2. Members will be dropped for non-payment of dues at 90 days past due and reinstated on payment of current dues.

-3. The dues for membership will be as set by the Council with approval of a majority of the Club membership present at any regular or special Club meeting.
+4. The dues for members will be as set by the Council with the approval of a simple majority of the Club membership present and voting at any regular or special Club meeting.

 ARTICLE IV – OFFICERS AND COUNCIL